-Holt Advantage (HA) LCC COMM 130 - Fundamentals of Public Speaking 04725 1 SEM 1 credit
+Holt Advantage (HA) LCC COMM 130 - Fundamentals of Public Speaking 04725 12 1 SEM

-(Student will earn 4 College Credit Hours and/or 1 High School Credit)
+(Student will earn 4 College Credit Hours)

+LCC COMM 130 is a highly transferrable course that is part of the Master Transfer Agreement (MTA) at Lansing Community College.
 Fundamentals of Public Speaking is a highly transferrable course that is part of the Master Transfer Agreement (MTA) at Lansing Community College.
 Through practical experience, students will develop essential skills to feel confident researching, organizing, drafting, and delivering oral presentations.
 Presentations will occur in informative, persuasive, and small group contexts.